stat20/old-course-materials/lectures/04/index.md

 ---
-title: "Lecture 4: Describing Categorical Data"
+title: "Lecture 4: Summarizing Categorical Data"
 subtitle: "From Data Frames to Tables.
 From Tables to Charts."
 summary: "From Data Frames to Tables.
 From Tables to Charts."
 layout: single